YGAR84/CustomTimetable/README.md

    4. pip3 lxml

 3. Download your timetable from "https://table.nsu.ru/group/your_group_number" in project directory(with chrome you should use save as)
+You need it to have all files to see it timetable in good view

 ## Usage
 1. Change config.json file:
    1. Put your group number
    2. Put name of downloaded html file
    3. Change itemsToAdd and itemsToDelete whatever you want
+   4. Put all groups from your stream

 2. Run python script:
    python3 parser.py config.json